History of Wesleyan University in Timeline

 2009: Creation of the Bailey College of the Environment

-In 2009, the Bailey College of the Environment was created, integrating curricular components, a Think Tank, and the Collaborative Research Initiative (CRI).
+In 2009, the Bailey College of the Environment was created.
+It integrates curricular components, a Think Tank of Wesleyan faculty and scholars, and the Collaborative Research Initiative to encourage environmental research.

-On January 27, 2010, "The Eclectic Society", a play based on the Eclectic Society at Wesleyan University during the early 1960s, premiered at the Walnut Street Theatre.
+On January 27, 2010, "The Eclectic Society", a play based upon the Eclectic Society at Wesleyan University during the early 1960s, premiered at the Walnut Street Theatre.

-2010: Music at Wesleyan: From Glee Club to Gamelan Published
+2010: Publication of Music at Wesleyan: From Glee Club to Gamelan

 Music at Wesleyan: From Glee Club to Gamelan (Garnet Books)